-It's Not Just 700 (INJ700) is a volunteer run, non-funded organization, that provides camaraderie, informal support and advocates for those impacted by Military Sexual Misconduct and Military Sexual Trauma (MST) in the Canadian Armed Forces.
+It's Not Just 700 (INJ700) is a volunteer run, non-funded organization that provides camaraderie, informal support, and advocates for those impacted by Military Sexual Misconduct and Military Sexual Trauma in the Canadian Armed Forces.

-INJ700 is an independent, unfunded, volunteer-run organization of over 593 members that all advocate for survivors of sexual harassment, sexual assault, and gender-based discrimination they experienced while serving in the Canadian Armed Forces.
+INJ700 is an independent, unfunded, volunteer-run organization of over 650 members that advocate for survivors of sexual harassment, sexual assault, and gender-based discrimination they experienced while serving in the Canadian Armed Forces.

-With a volunteer Board of Directors providing guidance and collaboration with external stakeholders, we also provide informal peer-to-peer camaraderie, a social network as well as informational resources to those who need help accessing medical care and other forms of support.
-Our members (serving and veterans of the CAF) make up our membership in our Private Facebook Group; these individuals directly experienced sexual misconduct and subsequent trauma.
-Our hope is that the informal support provided assists those impacted by MST in their journey of recovery.
+With a volunteer Board comprised of two chairpersons, advisors, and operational coordinators providing guidance and collaboration with external stakeholders, we provide informal peer-to-peer camaraderie, a social network, and informational resources to those who need help accessing medical care and other forms of support.
+Our members are Serving & Veterans of the CAF and make up our membership in our Private Facebook Group; these individuals directly experienced sexual misconduct and sexual assaults that resulted in subsequent trauma.
+Our hope is that the informal support provided assists those impacted by military sexual trauma (MST) in their journey of recovery.

 Our successful history of advocacy efforts has ensured that inappropriate sexual behaviour and sexual violence in the Canadian military can no longer be denied, tolerated or encouraged.

 Our community is here so that no one has to go through Military Sexual Trauma (MST) alone.
-We are here for our peers as best as we can be while on our own healing journeys.
+We volunteer here for our peers as best as we can while on our own healing journeys.

 Note: In order to preserve confidentiality and eligibility, verification of service may be required.